Post-menopause occurs after a woman has gone through menopause.

 During post-menopause, implementing a healthy diet and movement plan that supports these hormone changes is also important.
 Doing so can reduce the health risks associated with post-menopause.

+Increasing protein can help maintain muscles.
 Reducing inflammatory foods such a seed oils, dairy, gluten, and sugar, eating whole foods versus processed food, and increasing vegetable and fruit intake can increase your hormone production and decrease health risks during this time.

 To reduce the risk of cardiovascular disease and osteoporosis, increasing movement in the form of light cardio exercise and resistance training becomes essential.